Head Out to Newly Reopened Midwest Attractions

 • The long-running Medora Musical in Medora, North Dakota, opens June 19 with reduced capacity for each show.

-• Living History Farms in Des Moines opens on June 1, with admission limited to 70 visitors an hour.
+• Living History Farms in Des Moines opened on June 1, with admission limited to 70 visitors an hour.

-• Mount Rushmore National Memorial is open but the information center is closed, and educational and interpretive programs are on hold.
+• Mount Rushmore National Memorial is open but the Lincoln Borglum Visitor Center is closed.
 Fifteen miles away in South Dakota's Black Hills, Crazy Horse Memorial is open.
 Also in the Black Hills, The Mammoth Site in Hot Springs reopened May 22 with visitors using a self-guided tour app.

 • Near Branson, Missouri, most attractions at Top of the Rock are open, including the Lost Canyon Cave & Nature Trail, the Ancient Ozarks Natural History Museum, swimming pools, the marina and golf courses.
 Dogwood Canyon Nature Park is also open.

-• Trolley tours in Door County, Wisconsin, resume May 30, as other Door County attractions begin to open as well.
+• Trolley tours in Door County, Wisconsin, have resumed, as other Door County attractions have opened as well.

-Also on the horizon: Michigan's Mackinac Island, which has discouraged non-residents from visiting this spring, expects to reopen to tourism on May 29, with ferries beginning service that day.
+Michigan's Mackinac Island, which has discouraged non-residents from visiting this spring, began welcoming tourists on May 29, with ferries beginning service that day.
 Visitor attractions such as carriage tours, horseback riding, and historic sites will reopen in stages throughout the first half of the summer.

 Art museums may be among the last attractions to open, not just in the Midwest but also nationwide.
 The Cleveland Museum of Art is planning to reopen June 30.
 The initial strategy is require visitors to wear masks and limit admission to no more than 500 people a day.
 The Wichita Art Museum plans to open June 16 to members and June 23 to the general public, with facial coverings required and occupancy limitations.